 In 2009, I founded Films That Move, a global social change film series that brings together people from across the sectors to connect and collaborate in their communities.
 I screened UK civic engagement documentary, Us Now to demonstrate the transformational impact of the internet across business, government and society.

-Over 300 people attended each screening, and included Toronto Mayor David Miller’s announcement of the city’s Open Data initiative to the non-profit community.
+Over 300 people attended each screening, and included Toronto Mayor David Miller’s launch of the city’s Open Data initiative to the non-profit community.

 With international interest in Us Now, I launched a global screening project with other social innovation organizations around the world, taking Us Now to Portland, San Francisco, Tokyo, Toronto, Vancouver, Columbia, the Netherlands and Argentina.

 I’m currently directing a film series pilot, and cross sector education and fundraising program for Toronto’s food sustainability community.
 In 2012, I organized the Toronto location for the celebration of United Nations World Food Day in partnership with the Centre for Social Innovation Regent Park, Daniels Spectrum and Food Forward.